top of page

 I've decided I'm making an animation.
 I'm making a stop motion, and I'm making it out of 2D felt.
 I've made a few moving GIF's, and played around with 'Flash' in Uni, but thats about it really.
 Much like the book, I don't know where to start or what to do.

 All I know is I have a story I want to tell, and that I want to work in the animation industry.
-In Merseyside, UK, the animation industry is non-existant.
+In Merseyside, UK, the animation industry isn't a thing.
 There are no cartoon studios in Liverpool, (that I'm aware of anyway.)
 I don't even know anyone that has the same dream as me.
 I've had a few trips to LA over the years, and these have been an inspiring experience, I've met some amazing people, but I haven't got my foot in the door, I haven't landed a dream career.
-I pitched a cartoon I wrote to Frederator Studios back in 2015, (Luna and the lava ghosts) and although they liked me and liked my characters, I didn't quite hit the mark enough for them to green light me. (and looking back, my ideas were cute, but deffo not good enough to invest in.)
+I pitched a cartoon I wrote to Frederator Studios back in 2015, (Luna and the lava ghosts) and although they liked me and liked my characters, I didn't quite hit the mark enough for them to green light me. (and looking back, my ideas were cute, but deffo not polished enough to invest in.)

 Sick of all the rejection and lack of jobs, I decided I need to create my own path.